weronikabuczak/advertising-service-frontend/README.md

 The application is focusing on creating advertisements regarding small services.
 It could also help people who are interested in part-time job opportunities in their neighbourhood.

+The service is available in Polish and English (the switch is placed on the right side of the navigation bar).

 Use Case Diagram:

 ![image](https://i.ibb.co/h7yYNKk/use-case.png)

-Home page of the application (in polish language):
+Home page of the application (in Polish):

 ![image](https://i.ibb.co/Rzghv3k/Screenshot-4.png)